- Location: Ohio

 Of course, you'll also need to have proof of financial responsibility.
 Carrying auto liability insurance is the simplest way to do this.
 You can find the most affordable rates available through our Insurance Center.

 You may renew your class D (operator) or Class M series (motorcycle-related) license at any time before its expiration date.
-However, if you do so more than 90 days in advance, your license will be valid for three years instead of the usual four.
+However, if you do so more than 90 days in advance, your license will be valid for 3 years instead of the usual 4 years.

-If you're younger than 21 years old, your license is good until the day you turn 21, no matter when you initially received it.
-Those in this age group may renew their license within 30 days of turning 21.
+If you're younger than 21 years old, your license is good until your 21st birthday, no matter when you initially received it.
+Those in this age group may renew their license within 30 days of turning 21 years old.

 Commercial drivers need to refer to our Renewing Your CDL page for instructions on how to deal with those requirements.